What Is Turmeric Good For?

 5. TURMERIC FOR VISION

-Our vision is affected in many ways as we age, which can lead to cataracts, glaucoma, dry eye and retinal detachment, to name just a few.
-Curcumin, due to its strong antioxidant properties can help act as a preventative, as oxidative stress is a direct cause of most eye conditions.
+Our vision is affected in many ways as we age, which can lead to cataracts, glaucoma, dry eye and retinal detachment to name just a few.
+Curcumin.
+Due to turmeric’s strong antioxidant properties, supplementation can help act as a preventative, as oxidative stress is a direct cause of most eye conditions.

 6. TURMERIC AND DIABETES